pmunts/muntsos/README.md

     drawing power from the Dell tower's front panel USB-A receptacle.

 -   9 January 2025 -- Another big milestone for the Orange Pi Zero 2W:
     USB Gadget support is working.
 The Orange Pi Zero 2W has two USB-C receptacles.
-If you orient the board vertically, with the micro-SD socket at the top, the 40-pin expansion bus on the right, and the HDMI and USB-C receptacles on the left, the bottom USB-C receptacle (labeled **`TYPEC1`** on the schematic diagram) is the peripheral or slave USB port and the one above it (labeled **`TYPEC2`** on the schematic diagram) is the host or master USB port.
+If you orient the board vertically, with the micro-SD receptacle at the top, the 40-pin expansion bus on the right, and the HDMI and USB-C receptacles on the left, the bottom USB-C receptacle (labeled **`TYPEC1`** on the schematic diagram) is the USB peripheral receptacle and the one above it (labeled **`TYPEC2`** on the schematic diagram) is the USB host receptacle.
 You can supply power to either USB-C receptacle, but you will almost always want to use the lower one for power and tethering and the upper one for USB devices.

-    The default Orange Pi Zero 2W **`/boot/config.txt`** leaves the USB Gadget controller disabled.
-You can enable it by changing the **`OPTIONS`** word in **`/boot/config.txt`** to **`0x132C`** for a USB HID gadget, **`0x032E`** for USB Ethernet gadget, or **`0x03AC`** for a USB serial port gadget.

 Quick Setup Instructions for the Impatient
 ------------------------------------------